 Elements that are excluded from consideration and analysis in this DSA include, but are not limited to:

-Non-structural building elements (façade glass, ceilings, internal lightweight walls, overhead services and plant and equipment), although please note our observations with regards to these.
+Non-structural building elements (façade glass, ceilings, internal lightweight walls, overhead services and plant and equipment).
+No significant non-structural elements were identified during investigation of available documentation.

 2 Assessed Seismic Risk